grantsc23/cic_practical_assessment/README.md

 Use the code template of **cic_practical_ass_001** to complete this task.

 ### GFV
 Volkswagen provides a service called Guaranteed Future Value: A vehicle is provided to a customer at a low price.
 The condition is that the vehicle has to be returned after 3 years with less than 45000 KM.
-If the customer is in danger of breeching his/her contract, a warning has to be flagged against his profile and a call has to be made to the customer.
+If the customer is in danger of breeching his/her contract, a warning has to be flagged against his profile.

 In the Repo there is a file called GFV Assessment Data.csv.
 All the vehicles has been serviced on the 15th of December 2020.